L'esercito del selfie

 "L'esercito del selfie" (lit.
 'The selfie army') is a 2017 song by musical duo Takagi & Ketra, with vocals by Italian singers Lorenzo Fragola and Arisa.
 Written by Takagi and Ketra with Tommaso Paradiso, it was released on 16 June 2017.

 The song peaked at number 4 in the Italian singles chart and was certified triple platinum in Italy.

 Music video

 A music video was released on 17 June 2017 via the YouTube channel of Takagi & Ketra.
-The video, starring Francesco Mandelli and Pippo Baudo, was directed by Gaetano Morbioli.
+The video, starring Francesco Mandelli, Arisa and Pippo Baudo as a special guest, was directed by Gaetano Morbioli.